 Recommended for 6-12th grade U.S. history, civics, American studies, humanities, or English language arts teachers committed to implementing a four-week Facing History unit.

-This workshop is presented in partnership with the Confucius Institute at the China Institute
+This seminar is presented in partnership with the Confucius Institute at the China Institute

 Space is limited; registration does not guarantee admission.
 You may be contacted by a Facing History staff member to discuss your application.
 Scholarships are available.